 2. Use a few form fields

 LinkedIn recommends using three to four form fields for your LinkedIn Lead Gen Ads.
 Anything more than that can lead to having fewer leads or low conversion rates.
-The truth is, less is more.
-If you notice that your click-through rates are high, but the number of users completing the forms is low, it means you are using too many form fields.
+Remember, less is more.

 3. Don’t use fields that need manual input